How Much Does It Cost to Add a 12x12 Room to a House?

 - Predictable pricing

-Take on Select DIY Tasks
+Take on select DIY tasks

 - Interior painting

-- Installing hardware or shelving
+- Installing hardware or shelving units

-- Basic landscaping around the new addition
+- Planting basic landscaping around the new addition

 It’s easy for a project to grow beyond its original plan, especially once construction is underway.
 Each change—no matter how small—can add up quickly.